rjpcasalino/web_bt/pages/index.md

 >
 >> <span>&mdash;</span>Fred Brooks

-> A generation which ignores history has no past — and no future.
->
->> <span>&mdash;</span>Robert A. Heinlein

 > When I take up a newspaper and read it, I fancy I see ghosts creeping between the lines.
 There must be ghosts all over the world.
 They must be as countless as the grains of the sands, it seems to me.
 >> <span>&mdash;</span>Henrik Ibsen

-## Hi,
-My name is Ryan Casalino.
+## Hi, My name is Ryan Casalino.
 I am a programmer.
 This is my small part of the internet.
 There are many like it, of course, but this one is mine.

 No, I did not create the Levitating, Meditating, Flute-playing Gnu.
 This is the work of [Aurélio A. Heckert](https://www.gnu.org/graphics/meditate.html) which itself is a modified version created by the Nevrax Design Team.

 > [Hire me!](mailto:jobs@boringtranquility.io)

-There are things you should now beforehand...
+### Hire you?
+I don't even know you!
+Yep, you're right on that score!
+A bit more about me:

-I think it's amazing what the [semantic web](https://en.wikipedia.org/wiki/Semantic_Web) can do!
-I enjoy all aspects of books be they technical, derivative, trivial or otherwise.
-I really enjoy O'Reilly Media's color-coded [Animal Books](https://en.wikipedia.org/wiki/O%27Reilly_Media#/media/File:ACM_OReilly-Rainbow-large-flash.jpg).
+I think the [semantic web](https://en.wikipedia.org/wiki/Semantic_Web) is really cool!
+I enjoy all manner of books be they technical, derivative, trivial or otherwise.
+I collect O'Reilly Media's color-coded [Animal Books](https://en.wikipedia.org/wiki/O%27Reilly_Media#/media/File:ACM_OReilly-Rainbow-large-flash.jpg).
 I place them, as if trophies, throughout my apartment.
 Much to my wife's chagrin, I am sure.
+I am self-taught.
+I might have more to say sometime later.
+I enjoy starting sentences with the word "I".

 ### Stuff I do / Stuff I've done
 - I've written web applications using [Ruby on Rails](https://rubyonrails.org/), and [Flask](https://flask.palletsprojects.com/en/1.1.x/) (a Python micro-framework).